stanonyime/pynojo/docs/source/devnotes.rst

 Configuration
 ^^^^^^^^^^^^^

-The static system configuration package is :mod:`stooj.config`.
-To allow the developers applying their local settings without having to change the system defaults, *stooj/config/overwrite.py* has been added to *.gitignore*.
+The static system configuration package is :mod:`pynojo.config`.
+To allow the developers applying their local settings without having to change the system defaults, *pynojo/config/overwrite.py* has been added to *.gitignore*.
 Define a funtion named *overwrite* in that file and change the configuration there.

 An example file::

     # pylint: disable=C0111
     def overwrite(conf):
-        conf.PREFIX = '/stooj-dev/'
+        conf.PREFIX = '/pynojo-dev/'
         conf.ROUTE_PREFIX = conf.PREFIX